jentery/engl230v2/prompt1.md

 * Identify when it was made and circulated.
 Consider what other kinds of work were popular at that time.
 * Describe what was happening when it was made and circulated.
 Consider important historical, cultural, and artistic events as well as what the authors / artists were doing at or around the time.
 * Describe where the work was made and circulated.
 Consider its network, geographic location, and "scene."
 In some cases, the network may be quite literal: a radio or tv network, for instance.
 In others, it may be social, including communities of authors, artists, editors, critics, or fans.
 * Describe its reception over time.
 Compare its reception now with its reception then.
 Also consider reception across different venues or groups of people.
+What are some common comments or feelings about it?
+Which communities have unique comments or feelings about it?
 * Describe what it remediates.
 Consider previous media, technologies, and formats that it absorbed or rendered more accessible.
 Also consider "skeuomorphs," or objects with functions (such as wastebaskets) that become ornamental features (like "trash" icons) in the work.

 Descriptions of the moment prompt considerations of *shared situations*, or which aspects of a work put people in the same space and/or time.